capn-freako/agda_misc/simple_essence.lagda.md

 ---
 format: 'markdown+latex'
-title: 'Agda Doodlings, re: Conal`s _Simple Essence of Automatic Differentiation_'
+title: 'Agda Doodlings Involving Linearity & Vector Spaces'
+description: Agda proofs of some isomorphisms revealed by Conal in his paper.
 author: 'David Banas <capn.freako@gmail.com>'
 date: 2022-04-02
 copy: Copyright (c) 2022 David Banas; all rights reserved World wide.
 ...

+{% include mathjax.html %}

 In this [literate Agda](https://agda.readthedocs.io/en/v2.6.2.1/tools/literate-programming.html#literate-markdown) file I'm exploring some of the ideas written about by Conal Elliott in his paper: _The Simple Essence of Automatic Differentiation_.
 In particular, I'm attempting to prove, using Agda, some of the isomorphisms that Conal reveals in that paper.